Bottineau Transitway HIA

 - Hennepin County’s Department of Housing, Community Works and Transit

 North Minneapolis has high rates of health problems such as obesity, asthma, diabetes, and disability.
 The proposed transit system has the potential to benefit the health of residents along the corridor by, for example, improving air quality through relieving traffic congestion, creating opportunities for exercise, improving access to grocery stores, employment, and health services, and spurring reinvestment in housing and retail services.
 At the same time, increased pedestrian traffic near transit stops can lead to traffic injuries, and rising housing prices can displace low-income families.
-The HIA will identify the potential health risks and benefits of the Bottineau Transitway, and provide recommendations for mitigation measures and design alternatives that seek to optimize the health effects.

 Supported by funding from the Blue Cross and Blue Shield of Minnesota Foundation.